 Costa Rica Bird Photography Hot Spots

-← Back to Birding Tours / Tour Package #2 – Costa Rica Bird Photography Hot Spots
+← Back to Group Birding Tours / Tour Package #2 – Costa Rica Bird Photography Hot Spots

 Few places in the world offer the opportunity to photograph so many different species of birds, in a ten day period, as Costa Rica.
 Our ten day bird photography package will take guests through 5 distinct habitats, giving chances to get the best shots of the most beautiful birds in the country.